graalvm/graalvm-demos/native-image/wasm-spring-shell/README.md

 ## Run Spring Shell on Node

-1. Build the Wasm module with the `native` profile:
+1. Build the Wasm module with the `native` and `cli` profiles:
     ```bash
-    $ ./mvnw -Pnative package
+    $ ./mvnw -Pnative,cli package
     ```
     The demo uses the [Native Build Tools](https://graalvm.github.io/native-build-tools/latest/index.html) for building native images with GraalVM and Maven.
     This command generates a Wasm file and a corresponding JavaScript binding in the `target` directory.